cdanielcadena/tanagR/README.md

 1. Visualize color palettes to choose the one that fits your needs
 2. Select a color palette from the available palettes
-3. Use it with base R-style plots or `ggplot2`-style plots
+3. Use the selected color palette to construct `base R`-style plots or `ggplot2`-style plots

 ## Visualize available palettes